-Freezing rain makes for hazardous driving conditions in Maine
+Thousands of CMP customers lose power as temperatures drop

-Last-minute shoppers and holiday travelers slogged through freezing rain and ugly driving conditions on Saturday throughout most of Maine.
+Last-minute shoppers and holiday travelers slogged through freezing rain and ugly driving conditions across most of Maine on Saturday, and thousands of Mainers lost power as temperatures dropped in the evening.

-Aside from a tractor-trailer crash early Saturday on the Maine Turnpike in Kittery, there were mostly only small weather-related incidents throughout the day.
-The big rig was heading southbound at mile 1.5 near the New Hampshire border when it swerved to avoid hitting a car that had spun out, according to Maine State Police.
+Aside from a tractor-trailer crash early Saturday on the Maine Turnpike in Kittery and a head-on collision in Canaan, there were mostly only small weather-related incidents throughout the day.

-With subfreezing temperatures expected overnight Saturday, forecasters were urging people to beware of icy roads – and to start getting ready for a white Christmas, with up to 8 inches of snow falling Monday in most parts of the state.
+With subfreezing temperatures expected overnight Saturday, forecasters were urging people to beware of icy roads – and to start getting ready for a white Christmas, with up to 8 inches of snow due to fall Monday in most parts of the state.

 “If you’re looking to go over the river and through the woods, Sunday and Tuesday are the days to travel,” said Margaret Curtis, a meteorologist with the National Weather Service station in Gray.